Virgin Australia: Head office

 Until its move to South Bank in September 2020, Virgin Australia's head office was the Virgin Village in Bowen Hills, Brisbane.
 The building, with about 13220 sqm A-Grade office space, was triple net leased to Virgin Blue.

-As the airline started operations, it decided to place its head office in the Brisbane area.
+As the airline started operations, it decided to place its head office in the Brisbane area (initially as Virgin Blue, at 112 Barry Parade in Fortitude Valley).
 Brett Godfrey, the airline co-founder and Chief Executive for 10 years, said in 2006 that the decision "was a long considered one and has worked well".
 The airline originally had its head office in Fortitude Valley, Brisbane.
 The airline purchased a $61 million site in Bowen Hills for its new head office.
 The firm Sunland Group, which had acquired the Bowen Hills site for $8 million in 2005, had scheduled to complete the new head office in March, and the airline would be ready to move into the new head office by August of the following year.
 The Virgin Village formally opened on 17 October 2008.
 As of 2008, 1,000 employees worked at Virgin Village.